 Using Your Point-of-Sale (POS) Data to Boost ProfitabilityWhat can your point of sale teach you about how to run your business better?

-Whether you run a big-box store or are a simple micromerchant, your point-of-sale (POS) system plays a key role in how your business makes money.
+Whether you run a big-box store, are responsible for a franchise, or are an entrepreneuring micromerchant, your point-of-sale (POS) system plays a key role in how your business makes money.
 But the information collected at the checkout counter is more than just transactional — it can also help you make better decisions for your small business.

 “I like to look at it as not just a register, but a machine that captures your resources as well,” said Steven Kim, general manager of the point-of-sale add-on NCR Console.
 “The point of sale is now a place where we capture data that’s not just about what we sell, but also how we run our business.”

 Your POS system can provide a great deal of detailed information about what’s selling and what’s not, but it can also provide insights into your profit margins and help you better manage inventory and labor.
 More than just adding up item totals, calculating taxes and telling your staff how much change to give, “it’s actually capturing data around every one of those elements,” said Kim.

 Here are a few different ways that the data you’re already collecting at the point of sale can help you cut costs and boost profits.

 One of the best ways to leverage your POS data is by determining achievable sales goals that grow your business.
 By reviewing your transaction history over time, you can find sales trends based on the month, day and even hour of operation.
 These can help you set expectations for your business as a whole, as well as for individual employees.

 “Once you set a goal, the system starts actively measuring towards your target, but it can go even further than that.” – Steven Kim